MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 ### Decision Variable Types

 The templates are only designed to support real-valued decision variables.
-That being said, we can still use the generated templates and modify them to support different decision variable types.
+That being said, it's certainly possible to use different types, you just need to update both the native code and the Java code to pass the correct types.
 See [JNA Java to Native type mappings](https://github.com/java-native-access/jna/blob/master/www/Mappings.md) for more details.

 ### Required Dependencies

-While the generated JAR file does contain the native library that is compiled when running the Makefile, it does not include any other dependencies.
-Consequently, any required software or libraries must be pre-installed on the system and discoverable through the `PATH` or `LD_LIBRARY_PATH` environment variables.
+The Makefile bundles the shared library in the Java JAR.
+If your entire program is contained within the shared library, then the JAR file contains everything required to use the problem.
+However, any other dependencies like input files, executables, and referenced libraries will not be included!
+Consequently, these dependencies must be installed separately on the system and, if necessary, included in the `PATH` or `LD_LIBRARY_PATH` environment variables so they can be discovered.

 ### Cross-Platform Support

-The provided `Makefile` will only compile the native library for the host system.
+The Makefile will only compile the native library for the host system.
 The compiled library is placed in a directory identifying the system architecture, such as `win32-x86-64`.
 A cross-platform version of the JAR can be created by compiling the native library on different systems and combining these platform-specific directories into a single JAR file.